-AnQiCMS was designed with a thorough consideration of these actual needs for content operation, providing a set of simple and efficient template tags.
-This allows you to easily implement the navigation function of previous and next articles on the article detail page without writing complex code.
+AnQiCMS (AnQiCMS) has fully considered these actual needs of content operation when designed, providing a set of simple and efficient template tags that allow you to easily navigate to the previous and next articles on the article detail page without writing complex code.

 Understand the key template tags

-In Anqi CMS, the realization of this function mainly depends on two built-in template tags:prevArchive(Previous article) andnextArchive(Next article).
+In AnQi CMS, the implementation of this function mainly depends on two built-in template tags:prevArchive(Previous article) andnextArchive(Next article).

-These tags are designed to automatically identify the current article and intelligently find the previous and next articles in the same category in terms of publication time.They are context-sensitive, which means you just need to place them in the template of the article detail page, and the system will automatically handle the search logic.
+These tags are designed to automatically identify the current article and intelligently find the previous and next articles in the same category based on their publication time.They are context-sensitive, which means you just need to place them in the template of the article detail page, and the system will automatically handle the search logic.

 How to useprevArchiveandnextArchive

-The usage of these tags is very intuitive, following the syntax rules of the Django template engine.
-You usually find them in the template files of the article detail page (for example)article/detail.htmlorproduct/detail.htmlAdd them in the configuration of your content model【en】:Add them in the configuration of your content model.
+The use of these tags is very intuitive, following the syntax rules of the Django template engine.
+You usually find them in the template files of the article detail page (such asarticle/detail.htmlorproduct/detail.htmlAdd them depending on your content model configuration.

 <div class="article-navigation">